nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012/docs/professional-development/master-it-governance.md

 ## Program Overview

-### Educational Objectives
+### Curriculum Focus

-The Master's program aimed to develop specialized professionals capable of managing complex IT organizations through strategic and consultative approaches in both corporate and public administration contexts.
-The curriculum focused on creating IT leaders with multi-dimensional expertise:
+The Master's program covered:

-#### Technical Dimension
+#### Technical and Strategic Areas
-Advanced capabilities in applying innovative solutions across critical business areas including:
-- **Service-Oriented Architecture (SOA)** implementation and governance
+- Service-Oriented Architecture (SOA) principles and implementation
-- **Information Technology** infrastructure management and optimization
+- IT infrastructure management and design
-- **Process engineering** with system architecture aligned to state-of-the-art "Service Oriented Architecture"
-- Security infrastructure design and implementation
+- Security architecture and implementation
-- Technology innovation assessment and adoption strategies
+- Technology assessment and adoption

-#### Economic and Managerial Dimension
+#### Organizational and Managerial Areas
-Strategic competencies in organizational leadership:
-- **IT Governance frameworks** for complex organizations leveraging modern technologies
+- IT Governance frameworks for complex organizations
-- **Service management** innovation and optimization
+- Service management practices and optimization
-- **Supplier relationship management** and vendor evaluation
-- **Contract monitoring** and compliance management
+- Vendor and supplier management
-- **Quantitative methodologies** for investment evaluation and cost-benefit analysis
-- ROI and business value assessment of IT initiatives
+- IT investment evaluation and business value assessment

 ---